Taraf (Bengal): Mughal rule

 Taraf was incorporated into the Sarkar of Sylhet.
 The Mughals made use of the fort at Taraf, often camping whilst on expeditions to defeat other rebellious chieftains such as Pahlawan of Matang and Bayazid Karrani II of Sylhet.
-During the expedition against the latter, the Mughal forces camped at Taraf for one day in which they were given the news of the birth of a son of Mirza Nathan, a Mughal officer.
-Ihtimam Khan's camp was joyous of this occasion and Ihtimam celebrated by bringing out two of his strongest elephants to fight each other outside the fort of Taraf.
+During the expedition against the latter, the Mughal forces camped at Taraf for one day, in which they were given the news of the birth of a son of Mirza Nathan, a Mughal officer.
+Ihtimam Khan's camp was joyous of this occasion, and Ihtimam celebrated by bringing out two of his strongest elephants to fight each other outside the fort of Taraf.
 In the final expedition against Khwaja Usman at Uhar, Shuja'at Khan rested at the fort of Taraf for a day and left a garrison there before proceeding.
 Mukarram Khan was briefly the Sardar of Sylhet in 1617 before being replaced by Mirak Bahadur Jalair at Sylhet and Sulayman Banarsi at Taraf and Uhar.
 Banarsi died in 1620, and Taraf was then governed by his son, who was most probably Tufan Bahadur.

 The Syeds remained influential zamindars in Taraf despite the Mughal rule.
-Syed Nurul Hasan (better known as Syed Shah Nuri), son of Syed Musa, gained permission from the emperor to separate from Taraf and form his own pargana, known as Nurul Hasan Nagar, with Pail Haveli as it headquarters.
+Syed Nurul Hasan (better known as Syed Shah Nuri), son of Syed Musa, gained permission from the emperor to separate from Taraf and form his own pargana, known as Nurul Hasan Nagar, with Pail Haveli as its headquarters.
 His son, Syed Pir Badshah, was the writer of Ganj-e-Taraz and the dargah at Pail holds his tomb along with the descendants of this Pail branch of the Syeds of Taraf.

 British rule

-With the establishment of the East India Company and later the British Raj, Taraf continued to exist as a pargana or fiscal division within Sylhet.
-Its area was 79.65 square miles, consisted of 1601 estates and had a land revenue of £4400 as of 1875.
-The Nurul Hasannagar pargana was 4.89 square miles, consisted of 70 estates and had a land revenue of £2788.
+With the establishment of the East India Company and later the British Raj, Taraf continued to exist as a pargana, or fiscal division, within Sylhet.
+Its area was 79.65 square miles, consisted of 1601 estates, and had a land revenue of £4400 as of 1875.
+The Nurul Hasannagar pargana was 4.89 square miles, consisted of 70 estates, and had a land revenue of £2788.

 The erstwhile Zamindar of Taraf, Syed Riyazur Rahman, was granted the title of Chowdhury by the Mughal emperor Shah Alam II in 1770.
 During the rebellion of Agha Muhammad Reza in 1799 near Sylhet, Reza invited other local zamindars to also rebel against the British colonials.
 Riyazur Rahman, who opposed the forced taxing of the natives introduced by the British, initiated a rebellion in Taraf but was shortly suppressed.